-Fractional shares are another feature that make investing even simpler, and are something that Wombat offers, as if we don’t have $160 to invest into one full Apple share we can invest $40 to buy 1/4 of an Apple share.
+Fractional shares are another feature that make investing even simpler, and are something that Wombat offers with our Instant General Investment Account, as if we don’t have $160 to invest into one full Apple share we can invest $40 to buy 1/4 of an Apple share.
 Becoming an investor has never been easier.

 The stock market, especially individual stocks, are generally volatile in the short term.
 The media, politics, and world events can create uncertainty and fear in the markets that results in fluctuations in the prices of stocks.
 It’s important to understand that this is completely normal.
 On average, the S&P 500, which is made up of the largest 500 US companies:

 Do you see how regular this is?
 Over our lifetimes we will experience a number of crashes and corrections.
 This isn’t to scare you, but to give you comfort that these things are completely normal.
-Not to mention that by having a long term mindset and investing time horizon we will be able to ride out these ups and downs.
+Not to mention that by adopting a long-term mindset and considering our investing time horizon, we will be able to ride out these ups and downs.